AliciaCW/ProblemsNote/LeetCode2.md

 					# stores the sum of two numbers
 					result = 0

-					# stores the number stored in l1 and l2 linkedlistt
+					# stores the number stored in l1 and l2 linkedlist
 					l1_number = 0
 					l2_number = 0